learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 ## Define the Purpose of a Version Control System

 "Version Control System (VCS)" describes a whole group of software.
-VCS software include Git, Mercurial, Subversion, and others.
+VCS software includes Git, Mercurial, Subversion, and others.
 Some other web-based applications like Google Docs have embraced the idea of "versions" and have added features like "tracked changes" or "view change history."